Home Blog Machine Learning Life Cycle: What Are Its Key Stages?

 Reviewer: Alek Kotolyan

-The machine learning life cycle is a framework that data scientists follow to build models from scratch for everyday use.
+The ML lifecycle is a framework that data scientists follow to build models from scratch for everyday use.
 Establishing a detailed framework for model development is essential for several reasons:

 • It highlights the role of every person involved in data analytics initiatives